Umang746/cloudformation_code_for_iaas/README.md

 ## Overview

 This repository contains Infrastructure as Code (IaC) templates using AWS CloudFormation to deploy and manage infrastructure components for an AWS CloudFront setup.
-AWS CloudFront is a content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally.

 ## Table of Contents

 - [Prerequisites](#prerequisites)